HV Tech Stack Overview

 Overview.

 A hub-and-spoke plan for a community of 2,580 dwellings.
 Dataverse is the hub.
+AUC is the spine.
 WordPress is the face.
 Power Automate carries the traffic.

 Contents